Ram accelerator: Uses

 Ram accelerators have been proposed as a cheap method to get payloads into space.
 Impulsive launched projectiles need some means to circularize their trajectory for orbit insertion, so rockets, such as those designed in the 1960s in Project HARP, are typically incorporated into the projectiles.
 With multi-stage rocket projectiles the launch cost was estimated at US$500 per kilogram in 2004.

 Ram accelerator technology has also been envisioned for military applications such as ultra-long range striking and intercepting capabilities against stationary and on-the-move threats.
 The fact that the projectile accelerates and travels at very high velocities makes it a perfect alternative to anti-ship warfare, giving it abilities to evade defense systems.
 Only systems such as railguns could have such striking abilities against high alert threats.
 Such projectiles could even be integrated into railguns themselves to allow even higher acceleration at a cheaper cost and effectiveness against a wide variety of targets.

 Technologies related to a ram accelerator for direct space launch applications are: two-stage gas guns (SHARP), multiple sidewall injection gas guns (JVL), railguns, and coilguns.

 Ram accelerators are currently used primarily for research into supersonic combustion.
-As of July 2007, the Ballistic Flight Group has been promoting commercial investment into the ram accelerator technology.
 The scram cannon science fiction weapon was inspired by ram accelerators.